Trump forges bond with Brazil's Bolsonaro in White House visit

 “Brazil makes great product and we make great product, and our trade has been never as good as it should be in the past.
 And in some cases it should be far, far more,” Trump said.

+They struck initial agreements on agricultural trade, with better access for American wheat and pork exports to Brazil and the possibility of restarting sales of Brazilian fresh beef to the United States.

-Looming over their discussion was the fact that China, currently embroiled in a trade war with the United States, has eclipsed America in both trade and investment with Brazil.
+Looming over their discussion was the fact that China, currently embroiled in a trade war with the United States, has eclipsed America in trade and investment with Brazil.
+Bolsonaro, who was critical of China in his campaign, announced hours after meeting Trump that he will visit the country in the second half of the year.

 Bolsonaro’s Economy Minister, Paulo Guedes, on Monday urged the United States to open its market more to Brazil if it wanted to change the status quo.